KittyGiraudel/site/_posts/2012-01-01-understanding-sass-lists.md

 <p><strong><code>compact(*$args)</code></strong> (Compass): returns a new list after removing all the non-true values.</p>
 <section id="experimenting">
 <h2>Adding things to Sass lists <a href="#experimenting">#</a></h2>
 <p>This is where things get very interesting.
 And quite complicated as well.
 I think the best way to explain this kind of stuff is to use an example.
-I'll use the same I talked about in my Sass talk at KiwiParty last month.</p>
+I'll use the same I talked about in <a href="http://hugogiraudel.com/2013/07/01/feedbacks-kiwiparty/">my Sass talk at KiwiParty</a> last month.</p>
 <p>Please consider an extended selector like <code>.home .nav-home, .about .nav-about, .products .nav-products, .contact .nav-contact</code> based on a list of keywords <code>$pages: home, about, products, contact</code>.
 I found 3 ways to generate this selector based on the list; we'll see them one by one.</p>
 <p>But first, we will write the skeleton of our testcase:</p>
 {% highlight css %}